lbryio/lbry.com/content/faq/how-to-publish.md

 3. Click on the `Delete` icon.

-4. There will be two options. `Delete this file from my computer` and `Abandon the claim for this URI`.
+4. There will be two options. `Delete this file from my computer` and `Abandon on blockchain (reclaim your LBC)`.
 Select the option that applies.
 Abandoning your claim will release the LBC back into your wallet (99% of the time you want to select this).
    ![abandon-delete box](https://spee.ch/@clem:0/check-delet.png)

 **Warning: Deleting content is permanent.
 Please make sure this is what you want to do before confirming the deletion.**